 1. Repairs Your Skin

-Coconut oil has almost all the properties of a perfect skin care solution.
+Coconut oil has almost all the properties of a perfect skin care solution and is considered a must-have product to add to your beauty regimen.
 It is an antioxidant, antimicrobial, anti-inflammatory, and vulnerary (wound healing) agent.
-This oil can be used to treat chronic skin disorders like eczema and atopic dermatitis (4).
+This oil can be used to treat chronic skin disorders like eczema and atopic dermatitisi XA chronic disorder characterized by dry, inflammatory, and itchy areas of skin.
+(4).

 Applying the oil topically can improve your skin’s barrier function and offer UV protection.